lebigot/realtime_annotate/README.rst

 =======

 Patches for supporting earlier Python versions or for Windows are welcome.
-Support for earlier versions of Python would require a replacement of the ``enum`` standard module.
 Windows support would require replacing the curses module with an alternative.

 Contact
 =======